-Our sales are primarily comprised of training and consulting sales and related products.
+Our sales are primarily comprised of training and content sales and related products such as books, audio, and training accessories.
 Based on the consistent nature of our services and products and the types of customers for these services, we function as a single operating segment.
 However, to improve comparability with previous periods, operating information for our U.S./Canada, international, and corporate services operations is presented below.
-Our U.S./Canada operations are responsible for the sale and delivery of our training and consulting services in the United States and Canada.
-Our international sales group includes the financial results of our foreign offices and royalty revenues from licensees.
+Our U.S./Canada operations are responsible for the sale and delivery of our training and content offerings in the United States and Canada.
+Our international sales group includes the financial results of our wholly owned foreign direct offices and royalty revenues from licensees.
 Our corporate services information includes leasing income and certain corporate operating expenses.

-The following table sets forth sales data by these operations for the periods indicated.
-For further information regarding our reporting segments and geographic information, refer to Note 17 to our consolidated financial statements as found in Item 8 of this report on Form 10-K (in thousands).
+The following table sets forth sales data for these operations for the periods indicated.
+For further enterprise information, including geographic information, refer to Note 17 to our consolidated financial statements as found in Item 8 of this report on Form 10-K (in thousands).

-YEAR ENDED Percent Percent
+YEAR ENDED AUGUST 31, 2013 Percent change 2012 Percent change 2011

-AUGUST 31, 2012 change 2011 2011 change 2010
+U.S./Canada \$ 142,616 14 \$ 125,183 6 \$ 118,420

-U.S./Canada \$ 125,183 6 \$ 118,420 20 \$ 98,344
+International 44,154 5 42,052 5 40,011

-International 42,052 5 40,011 13 35,309
+Total 186,770 12 167,235 6 158,431

-Total 167,235 6 158,431 19 133,653
+Corporate and

-Corporate and eliminations 3,221 36 2,373 (26) 3,221
+eliminations 4,154 29 3,221 36 2,373

-Consolidated \$ 170,456 6 \$ 160,804 17 \$ 136,874
+Consolidated \$ 190,924 12 \$ 170,456 6 \$ 160,804